 The Company is not of sufficient size as to require a permanent internal audit function.
-Nevertheless, internal audit missions are conducted under the auspices of the Regulatory Affairs Department according to an audit plan established annually and with dedicated resources, based in particular on the faults identified in ENNOV.
-For the 2016 financial year, the audits carried out covered the following themes:
+Internal audit missions are conducted under the leadership of the Quality and Regulatory Affairs Department according to an audit plan established annually and with dedicated resources, based in particular on the items identified in ENNOV.
+In respect of 2017, in addition to the audits carried out by the company's Statutory Auditors, the audits carried out covered the following subjects:

 - internal Quality audit of all processes, conducted annually by an external service provider specialising in quality management for manufacturers of medical devices.
-The recommendations from these audits are recorded and tracked in the ENNOV database; - subcontractor audits.
+The recommendations from these audits are recorded and tracked in the ENNOV database: - Audit for renewal of ISO 13485 certification carried out by GMED - Audits of subcontractors carried out by the in-house Quality team.

-Beyond the internal audit activities, the Group tracks extensive activity indicators (Quality, Performance) and the correction actions initiated.
+Beyond the internal audit activities, the Group tracks activity, quality and performance indicators and follows up on corrective actions undertaken.